 There are 9 different types of trikes.
 The problem is, there has not been an unanimous agreement about what we should call them.
 I suggest we all agree on the following types.
 Reverse Trike, Delta Trike, Reverse Motortrike, Delta Motortrike, Reverse Pedaltrike, Delta Pedaltrike, Pedal Drift Trike, Motorized Drift Trike and Child's Tricycle.
 If everyone calls them the same thing, then when people search for what they want, they will be able to find it!

 Just recently though, there has been a resurgence of the trike.
-A small loophole opened up in American road registration that allowed a car with less than 4 wheels (touching the ground) to be classified as a motorbike.
-And that allowed potential vehicle manufacturers to avoid the very stringent car crash tests and instead design vehicles that were based on a motorbike's level of safety.
-This is of course far less expensive and allows a car the chance to get started without large amounts of funding.
+A small loophole opened up in American road registration laws that allowed a car with less than 4 wheels (touching the ground) to be classified as a motorbike.
+That allowed potential vehicle manufacturers to avoid the very stringent (and expensive) car crash tests and instead, design vehicles that were based on a motorbike's level of safety.
+This is of course is far less expensive and allows the new vehicle the chance to get started without large amounts of funding.